 On-line learning via ZOOM.
-Thursdays, May 13 and 20, 6:30 pm – 8:30 pm EST. This class meets 2 times, 2 hours per class.
+This is a very popular workshop!
+Thursdays, September 9 and 16, 6:30 pm – 8:30 pm EST. This class meets 2 times, 2 hours per class.
 Lecture, hands on exercise and Q&A. There is approximately 1.5 hours of homework in between classes.

 Exploring the principles of color theory and how we can apply them to mosaic is an invaluable skill.
 Internalizing these doctrines will change how you approach your next project, for the better!
 We will learn why the gray scale is an important tool in color theory, and we share tricks to incorporate this crucial concept into your work.
 We also experiment with gradations and color mixing.

 This workshop is designed for students with some mosaic experience and those who are ready to take their work to a new level.
 How hue, tone, value and contrast can be applied to your mosaic work is examined and hands on exercises will help you master color selection…all within the context of mosaics.

 Different from painting, where you can mix exactly the color needed, in mosaic we need to trick the eye.
 Understanding color mixing and how color theory rules can be modified for mosaic will allow you to take your mosaic work in new directions.
 Mastering color theory will also help you create successful gradations.
 Color gradations make for dynamic backgrounds and can give a refreshing sense of depth and interest to your mosaic.